prathamesh-sonpatki/o11y-wiki/README.md

 ### PromQL

 PromQL is a query language that retrieves and analyzes metrics from Prometheus, a popular open-source monitoring system.
 It is like SQL but for time series data.
-A lot of other time series databases, such as [VictoriaMetrics](https://victoriametrics.com/), and [Levitate](https://last9.io/products/levitate/) are also PromQL compatible.
+A lot of other time series databases, such as [VictoriaMetrics](https://victoriametrics.com/) and [Levitate](https://last9.io/products/levitate/), are also PromQL compatible.

 ### Platform Engineering

-Platform engineering is the design, implementation, and maintenance of software platforms that support other applications and services.
-Platforms can include infrastructure, tools, and services that are used by other teams in the organization.
+Platform engineering is designing, implementing, and maintaining software platforms that support other applications and services.
+Platforms can include infrastructure, tools, and services used by other teams in the organization.

 ## Q